 According to arrangement of cylinder:

-In this type of engines, cylinders are positioned in a straight line one behind the other along the length of the crankshaft.
+1. In-line engine In this type of engines, cylinders positioned in a straight line one behind the other along the length of the crankshaft.

-It is an engine with pistons positioned in circular plane around the central crankshaft.
+6. Radial engine It is an engine with pistons position in circular plane around the central crankshaft.
 The connecting rods of pistons are connected to a master rod which, in turn, connected to the crankshaft.

 According to air intake process:

-In this type of engine air intake pressure is increased by the compressor driven by the engine crankshaft.
+2. Supercharged engine In this type of engine air intake pressure is increased by the compressor which is driving by the engine crankshaft.